jwlodek/py_cui/docs/DocstringGenerated/Widgets.md

  Widget(py_cui.ui.UIElement) | Top Level Widget Base Class Label(Widget) | The most basic subclass of Widget.
  BlockLabel(Widget) | A Variation of the label widget that renders a block of text.
- ScrollMenu(Widge | A scroll menu widget.
+ ScrollMenu(Widget, py_cui.ui.MenuImplementation) | A scroll menu widget.
- CheckBoxMenu(ScrollMenu) | Extension of ScrollMenu that allows for multiple items to be selected at once.
+ CheckBoxMenu(Widget, py_cui.ui.CheckBoxMenuImplementation) | Extension of ScrollMenu that allows for multiple items to be selected at once.
  Button(Widget) | Basic button widget.
- TextBox(Widge | Widget for entering small single lines of text ScrollTextBlock(Widge | Widget for editing large multi-line blocks of text
+ TextBox(Widget, py_cui.ui.TextBoxImplementation) | Widget for entering small single lines of text ScrollTextBlock(Widget, py_cui.ui.TextBlockImplementation) | Widget for editing large multi-line blocks of text